 If you have any questions or comments regarding this Agreement or the Plan, please do not hesitate to discuss them with the undersigned.

 FIRST NATIONAL BANCORP, INC.

-Ву:
+By:

 Its:

-By signing below, Grantee represents that Grantee has reviewed and fully understands all provisions of the Plan and this Agreement, and acknowledges and agrees that the Restricted Stock is granted to Grantee subject to the Plan and this Agreement.
+sents that Grantee has reviewed and fully understands all ment, and acknowledges and agrees that the Restricted e Plan and this Agreement.

 Signature of Grantee:

 Name of Grantee (Please print):

 Date:

+15807761-3